docker-images-source/udp2raw/README.md

 Use a fifo(named pipe) for sending commands to the running program.
 For example `--fifo fifo.file`.

 At client side,you can use `echo reconnect >fifo.file` to force client to reconnect.Currently no command has been implemented for server.

+### `--fake-http`

+During the handshake, the HTTP request header is sent first for obfuscation, with specified string as the hostname of the target.

 # Peformance Test
 #### Test method: